Diseases Transmitted by Arthropods

 West Nile encephalitis was first documented in the Western Hemisphere in August 1999 when an outbreak occurred in the New York City metropolitan area.
 In 1999, the Centers for Disease Control and Prevention (CDC) confirmed sixty-two human cases of West Nile encephalitis, including seven deaths, although the actual human infection rate was much higher.
 Infected mosquitoes transmit the West Nile virus.
 These mosquitoes usually bite and infect wild birds--the primary hosts of the virus--but can also infect horses and other mammals in addition to humans.
 The West Nile virus has been detected throughout the entire United States.
 In Pennsylvania, the West Nile virus has been detected every year since 2000.

-In addition to West Nile encephalitis, mosquitoes can also transmit dog heartworm and the eastern equine, western equine, and St. Louis equine encephalitis viruses.
-Besides Lyme disease, ticks can transmit Rocky Mountain spotted fever, Colorado tick fever, relapsing fever, tick paralysis, tularemia, babesiosis, and erlichiosis.
+In addition to West Nile encephalitis, mosquitoes can also transmit dog heartworm; the eastern equine, western equine, and St. Louis equine encephalitis viruses; and Zika virus.
+Besides Lyme disease, ticks can transmit Rocky Mountain spotted fever, Colorado tick fever, relapsing fever, tick paralysis, tularemia, babesiosis, and ehrlichiosis.
 Some of these diseases are present only sporadically, but when they do occur outbreaks can be severe.

 Avoiding Contact with Mosquitoes and Ticks